-- SELECT + (B, B) = quick-mark a column. - SELECT + (B, B, B) = quick-mark an entire screen.
+- SELECT+(B, B) = quick-mark a column or row. - SELECT+(B, B, B) = quick-mark an entire screen.

-When having marked a block, you can change all data inside that block by pressing A + CURSOR.
+When having marked a block, you can change all data inside that block by pressing A+CURSOR.
+This can be used, for example, to transpose several notes quickly.